younglab/origami/README.md

 Command: origami-alignment [options] <bowtie idx> <FASTQ read 1> <FASTQ read 2>

 This script will take a bowtie index (*must* be Bowtie 1 index) and the paired read files and handle the adapter trimming, alignment, and read peak calling.
-The output of the executable will be a BAM file of aligned reads as well as a list of peaks called (via MACS2).
-The FASTQ files can be in either gzipped or bz2zipped formats and the software will correctly unpack them.
+The output of this step is a BAM file of aligned paired reads and peak calls from MACS1 and MACS2 named accordingly.
+The FASTQ files can be in either gzipped or bz2zipped formats.
 The optional arguments are below:

 * -o,--output=: The output directory to put all the aligned reads and peak calls in.
 Defaults to "output"
 * -h: Shows the help menu
 * -v: Turn on verbose mode
 * -p: Activates parallization on the LSF queue, *must* be paired with --lsf-queue.
 It is also recommended that --splitnum be set approrpiate to the data
+* --divide-pets=[NUM]: When -p is active, this will divide the FASTQ reads into subfiles of NUM reads to distribute over a LSF queue for faster processing
+* --lsf-queue=[queue name]: Sets the LSF queue to queue all the parallized jobs, implies -p.
+There is no default for this option
 * -m=,--min-len=[integer]: Sets the minimum read length to keep post-adapter trimming.
 Default is 15 bp
-* --keep-tmp: Don't delete temporary files when the alignment is finished
-* --lsf-queue=[queue name]: Sets the LSF queue to queue all the parallized jobs, implies -p.
-There is no default for this option
+* --mode=[mode]: Sets the type of linker-trimming mode, either long (bridge-linker) or ab (AB-linker) are acceptable options
 * --forward-linker: Set the forward linker to search for in the paired reads.
 Default is ACGCGATATCTTATCTGACT.
 * --reverse-linker: Set the reverse linker to search for in the paired reads.
 Default is AGTCAGATAAGATATCGCGT.
 * --ab-linker: Activates the AB-linker trimming mode instead of the default long-read linker mode.
 * --a-linker: Sets the A-linker sequence.
 Default is CTGCTGTCCG.
 Implies --ab-linker
 * --b-linker: Sets the B-linker sequence.
 Default is CTGCTGTCAT.
 Implies --ab-linker
 * --pp=[executable command]: Preprocess reads.
 Runs each of the passed FASTQ files through the executable script before trimming and alignment.
-Default is none
+Default is no preprocessing
-* --macs-gsize=[value]: Set the genome size option for MACS2 (see MACS2 for how this option is set).
+* --macs-gsize=[value]: Set the genome size option for MACS1 and MACS2 (see the MACS documentation).
 Default is hs
+* --keep-tmp: Don't delete temporary files when the alignment is finished

 ### Estimating the confidence estimates in each interaction (origami-analysis)